HassanIftikhar013/hassaniftikhar013.github.io/README.md

-I also work extensively on recovering high-quality displacement fields from noisy and highly aliased data through a combination of deep learning models (DIME, 3D-DIME) and optimization-based reconstruction.
-My work integrates biomechanics, MRI physics, and machine learning to improve robustness and clinical feasibility of MRE stiffness mapping.
+I also work extensively on recovering high-quality displacement fields from noisy and highly aliased data through a combination of deep learning models (DIME, 3D-DIME) and DL-based reconstruction.
+My work integrates MRE physics simulation using FEM, and Deep Learning to improve robustness and clinical feasibility of MRE stiffness mapping.

 I am co-advised by **Prof. Rizwan Ahmad** and **Prof. Arunark Kolipaka** at